Available MCP Tools

 These tools interact with PubNub's real-time messaging infrastructure for publishing, subscribing, and managing presence and App Context data.

-When PUBNUB_PUBLISH_KEY and PUBNUB_SUBSCRIBE_KEY environment variables are configured, the publishKey and subscribeKey parameters are not required for these tools.
+When using the locally installed server with PUBNUB_PUBLISH_KEY and PUBNUB_SUBSCRIBE_KEY environment variables configured, the publishKey and subscribeKey parameters are not required for these tools.
 The server automatically uses the configured keys.
 Refer to PubNub keys configuration for details.

 send_pubnub_message